-“I never dreamed about success.
+“I didn’t dream of success.
 I worked for it”

 So said Estée Lauder.